danielshervheim/danielshervheim.github.io/_coursework/CSCI 8980/4 Spherical Snake_Report.md

 I also wanted to have a sharp ring of foam around anything within the water.
 I didn't want to create and manage dynamic foam-ring-meshes at run-time, so I went with a shader based approach.
 I reused the surface depth from earlier as a mask.
 If a pixel is "shallower" than a given threshold I consider it foam.
 The effect can break if the threshold is too high, or the viewing angle is too extreme, but on average it looks good enough for me.

 ![color](https://imgur.com/B4upoSA.png)
-> From left to right: 1) tinted blue by optical density, 2) tinted green uniformly, 3) foam added based on the surface depth.
+> From left to right: 1) tinted blue by transmittance, 2) tinted green uniformly, 3) foam added based on the surface depth.

 Vertex shader pseudocode:
 ```c